roblatour/ESP32TimeServer/README.md

 > **must** be set to false or a critical run time error will occur.
 ### Setup Step 3 - Build

-#### ESP32-P4 Revision Profiles:
+#### Setup Step 3a - Pre-work for early ESP32-P4 modules:

-The ESP32-P4 has different revision.
+The ESP32-P4 has different revisions.

-- For current ESP32-P4 modules (at revision 3.1 or above): no additional steps are required.<br>
+- For current ESP32-P4 modules (at revision 3.1 or above) no pre-work is required and you can skip to Setup Step 3b below.<br>

 - For older ESP32-P4 modules (prior to version 3.1 - for example v1.x engineering samples): use the pre-v3 overlay at `config/esp32p4_rev_pre_v3.defaults`.
 After loading the ESP-IDF environment,